-Serious side effects What to do Allergic reaction-related: swelling of the face, lips, mouth or throat, which may cause difficulty in swallowing or breathing hives fainting Gastrointestinal or gutrelated: Call your doctor straight away, or go straight to the Emergency Department at your nearest hospital if you notice any of these serious side effects. severe stomach pain, rectal pain bloating, severe constipation severe nausea and vomiting black, bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds
+Serious side effects What to do Allergic reaction-related: swelling of the face, lips, mouth or throat, which may cause difficulty in swallowing or breathing hives fainting Call your doctor straight away, or go straight to the Emergency Department at your nearest hospital if you notice any of

+Serious side effects What to do Gastrointestinal or gut-related: severe stomach pain, rectal pain bloating, severe constipation severe nausea and vomiting black, bloody or tarry stools, coughing up blood, or vomit that looks like coffee grounds these serious side effects.
+If you have them, you may have had a serious allergic reaction to Resonium A. You may need urgent medical attention or hospitalisation.
+These side effects are very rare.